 TOEFL or IELTS scores must be sent to CGU directly by the testing agency.
 Scores older than two years are not accepted.
 CGU’s school code for the TOEFL exam is 4053.

 A minimum TOEFL score of 75 iBT, or a minimum IELTS score of 6.0, is necessary to be considered for admission to CGU.
 A minimum TOEFL score of 95 iBT, or a minimum IELTS score of 7.0 with no sub section lower than 6.5, is required for direct-entry admission.
-Admitted students who score below 95 iBT on the TOEFL, or below 7.0 on the IELTS, will be required to successfully complete the International Fellows Program prior to beginning their academic degree program.
+Admitted students who score below 95 iBT on the TOEFL, or below 7.0 on the IELTS, will be required to successfully complete the International Scholars Program prior to beginning their academic degree program.

 Once your application is accepted and you are admitted into the program of your choice, the International Services staff will assist you with processing the required I-20 (F-1 Student visa status) or DS-2019 (J-1 Student/Scholar visa status).
 The requirements for obtaining an I-20 or DS-2019 are listed below: